 Overland Explorer Vehicles

 Based in Red Deer, AB, Canada.
 Overland Explorer Vehicles or OEV is a division of LITE Industries.
 The companies makes composite cabins that can be mounted on a truck chassis.
-The Camp-HBE 6.75′ is their pop-up truck camper flatbed model designed for the Aluma Tray with a 8′ kick out.
+Customers can also choose between fixed or removable campers.

 Website: https://overlandex.com